-Companies use BI software to make informed decisions.
-By compiling and aggregating data with BI tools, it’s much easier for businesses to forecast growth, revenue, and learn more about their customers.
+You’ll be able to make data-driven choices in real-time, instead of waiting for the next report to see the latest numbers.
+Compiling and aggregating data with BI tools makes it much easier for businesses to forecast growth, revenue, and learn more about their customers.

 The Top 7 Best Business Intelligence Software

-- Zoho Analytics – Best BI Software for Small Businesses
+- Zoho Analytics – Best self-service BI software

 Whether you’re an individual analyst, have a small team, large organization, or need to embed BI directly into your products, applications, and web portals, Tableau has it all.